ccanselvii/ccanselvii/README.md

 # Hi, I'm Can 👋

-I'm a Computer Engineering student at İzmir Institute of Technology (IZTECH), currently studying at Technische Hochschule Mittelhessen (THM) as an Erasmus exchange student in Germany.
+I'm a Computer Engineering student at Izmir Institute of Technology (IZTECH), currently studying at Technische Hochschule Mittelhessen (THM) as an Erasmus exchange student in Germany.

 I enjoy building software and learning how it works behind the scenes.